jazzpujols34/jazzpujols34/README.md

 I'm currently preparing for the AI-102 certification to further enhance my AI skills.

+And AZ-104 for expanding my knowledge on Azure cloud.

 I'm always on the lookout for new technologies and tools to learn. 📈

 ## Language and Tools